ml4code/ml4code.github.io/index.md

 <pre>
 @article{allamanis2017survey,
-  title={A Survey of Machine Learning for Big Code and Naturalness}, author={Allamanis, Miltiadis and Brockschmidt, Marc}, journal={arXiv preprint arXiv:1709.06182}, year={2017}
+  title={A Survey of Machine Learning for Big Code and Naturalness}, author={Allamanis, Miltiadis and Barr, Earl T. and Devanbu, Premkumar and Sutton, Charles}, journal={arXiv preprint arXiv:1709.06182}, year={2017}
 }